BurnabyBurnington/jumpy/README.md

 ## TODO
+- Change the game to use fixed sim + variable frame rate

 - Make all warnings into errors
 - Add tests as a separate, optional build step
 - Add CI for the GitHub project